rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-In the previous query, you have passed an argument to a field.
-As you can imagine, you can add arguments to various fields when using GraphQL.
-It grants you a huge flexible when structuring your queries, because you can make specifications to your requests not on a request level but on a field level.
-In addition, arguments can be of different kinds.
-In case of the organization, you have provided an argument with the type `String`.
-However, you can pass also types such as enumerations with a fixed set of options, integers or booleans.
+In the previous query you passed an argument to a field.
+As you can imagine, you can add arguments to various fields using GraphQL.
+It grants a great deal of flexibility for structuring queries, because you can make specifications to requests on a field level.
+Also, arguments can be of different types.
+With the organization above, you provided an argument with the type `String`, though you can also pass types like enumerations with a fixed set of options, integers, or booleans.

-There are further features in structuring your queries which GraphQL has to offer.
-If you ever wanted to request data about two identical objects, you would have to use so called **aliases** in GraphQL.
+If you ever wanted to request data about two identical objects, you would have to use **aliases** in GraphQL.
 The following query wouldn't be possible, because GraphQL wouldn't know how to resolve the two organization objects in a result:

 {{< highlight javascript >}}
 {